andrewgdotcom/spelling/spelling-rules.md

 ### 1V11: IJ

-semivowel i → j when it modifÿs a presëding "s", "t", or "z" (that wàs "s") [FAMILY,LOOSE]
+semivowel i → j when it modifÿs a presëding "s", "t", "x", or "z" (that wàs "s") [FAMILY,LOOSE]

-    missjon, ambitjon, vizjon
+    missjon, ambitjon, ańxjus, vizjon

 ### 1V12: YE